g2384/notes/docs/cs-notes.md

 >>> **Aggregation** The Sum and Average operators add together

+## Reactive Extensions (Rx)

+Rx’s fundamental abstraction, `IObservable<T>`, represents a sequence of items, and its operators are defined as extension methods for this interface.

+Rx’s push-oriented approach makes it a better match than `IEnumerable<T>` for **event-like sources**.

+why not just use events, or even plain delegates?
+- Rx addresses four shortcomings of those alternatives.
+- First, it defines a standard way for sources to report errors.
+- Second, it is able to deliver items in a well-defined order, even in multithreaded scenarios involving numerous sources.
+- Third, Rx provides a clear way to signal when there are no more items.
+- Fourth, because a traditional event is represented by a special kind of member, not a normal object, there are significant limits on what you can do with an event—you can’t pass a .NET event as an argument to a method, store it in a field, or offer it in a property.
+You can do these things with a delegate, but that’s not the same thing—delegates can handle events, but cannot represent a source of them.
+There’s no way to write a method that subscribes to some .NET event that you pass as an argument, because you can’t pass the actual event itself.
+Rx fixes this by representing event sources as objects, instead of a special distinctive element of the type system that doesn’t work like anything else.

+There’s a visual convention for representing Rx activity.
+It’s sometimes called a **marble diagram**, because it consists mainly of small circles that look a bit like marbles.

+**Hot sources** notify all current subscribers of values as they become available.
+This means that any hot observable must keep track of which observers are currently subscribed.

+**Cold sources** start pushing values when an observer subscribes, and they provide values to each subscriber separately, rather than broadcasting.
+This means that a subscriber won’t miss anything by being too late, because the source starts providing items when you subscribe.

+## Assemblies

+In .NET the unit of deployment for a software component is called an **assembly**, and it is typically a .dll or .exe file.

+The runtime provides an **assembly loader**, which automatically finds and loads the assemblies a program needs.

+Assemblies use the Win32 **Portable Executable** (PE) file format, the same format that executables (EXEs) and dynamic link libraries (DLLs) have always used in modern versions of Windows.
+Even if you’re running .NET on Linux or macOS, it’ll still use this Windows-based format—most .NET assemblies run on all supported operating systems, so we use the same file format everywhere.

 ### Namespace match folder structure

 > Warning IDE0130 Namespace ... does not match folder structure